ChrstphrHll/npc_gen/students/Shike Thalaera.md

 ---
 ### Description
 - 1st year Dragonborn Paladin in Burk
-- short spines, Deep Blue eyes, and black skin
+- frills, Deep Blue eyes, and black skin
 - Is Prudent and Mechanical, and has Fun as their ideal

 ### Organizations